kpaveliev/t2_excel_agent/README.md

 2. **find_columns** - Uses LLM to identify relevant columns despite naming variations
 3. **extract_data** - Extracts and normalizes data from identified columns

-#### 2. Chat Interface (React Agent)
+#### 2. Chat Interface (React Agent with Autonomous Processing)
-Dynamic agent with 6 tools that can be called as needed:
+Dynamic agent with 9 tools that can work autonomously or interactively:

+**Autonomous tools:**
+- `run_pipeline` - Process a single file through full workflow
+- `run_batch_pipeline` - Process ALL files at once
+- `ask_human` - Ask for human input when uncertain

+**Exploration tools:**
 - `list_excel_files` - List all Excel files
 - `get_excel_sheets` - Get sheets from a file
 - `get_sheet_columns` - Get columns from a sheet
 - `preview_sheet_data` - Preview data

+**Analysis tools:**
 - `find_columns_with_llm` - AI-powered column identification
 - `extract_data` - Extract and save data

-The React Agent uses the ReAct (Reasoning + Acting) pattern to dynamically select and execute tools based on user requests.
+The React Agent uses the ReAct (Reasoning + Acting) pattern to:
+- Autonomously process files using the StateGraph workflow
+- Dynamically select tools based on context
+- Ask humans for confirmation when uncertain

 ## 🚀 Setup